St0wy/old-blog/src/content/blog/rollback-netcode-in-atomic-ball.md

 ## Conclusion

-To conclude, in this blogpost I talked about how I integrated and fixed a bug in my physics engine, how I added layers to it using Bit-fields and how I implemented and spawned falling walls in a "Server authoritative" way.
+To conclude, in this blog post I talked about how I integrated and fixed a bug in my physics engine, how I added layers to it using Bit-fields and how I implemented and spawned falling walls in a "Server authoritative" way.